micans/pick/README.md

 -  `--idx-list`        Output list of selected indexes.
    `--name-list`       Output list of selected column names.
    These can be combined.
-If combined, indexes will always come before names.
+If combined, indexes will always come before names (transpose the output to obtain an index-name mapping).
 Pick will exit if any of them is used.

 -  `--version` Output version number; outputs a corresponding git tag and date tag.
 The aim is for this to be the git tag `x` of commit `x` that is prior